 Taking into account the histo(cyto)genesis of leukemic cells, histo(cyto)genetic forms of both acute and chronic leukemia are distinguished.
 In recent years, in connection with new ideas about hematopoiesis, the histogenetic classification of leukemias has undergone significant changes.
 The main feature of the new hematopoietic scheme is the selection of classes of precursor cells of various hematopoietic germs.

-Based on modern ideas about hematopoiesis, the following histogenetic forms leukemias: undifferentiated, distinguished acute myeloblastic, are among lymphoblastic, monoblastic (myelomonoblastic), erythromyeloblastic and megakaryoblastic.
+Based on modern ideas about hematopoiesis, the following histogenetic forms are distinguished among acute leukemias: undifferentiated, myeloblastic, lymphoblastic, monoblastic (myelomonoblastic), erythromyeloblastic and megakaryoblastic.
 Undifferentiated acute leukemia develops from precursor cells of the first three classes, which are devoid of morphological signs of belonging to one or another series of hematopoiesis.
 Other forms of acute leukemia originate from progenitor cells of class IV, that is, from blast cells.